 - Consult with an experienced and knowledgeable estate administration attorney.
 Administering a trust that holds business interests comes with many unique and complicated tasks and issues that benefit from the guidance of a professional.

 - Carefully review the terms of the trust to determine the decedent’s intent with regard to these business assets.

 - Determine whether the business is a corporation, limited liability company, sole proprietorship, or partnership.

 - Depending on the type of business, carefully review the relevant business documents.
 These may include buy-sell agreements, by-laws, minute books, partnership agreements, and operating agreements.

 - Assess whether the trustee, on behalf of the trust, is responsible for any of the day-to-day management of the business.

 - Obtain a valuation of the business interest now held in the trust.
 This is very important for tax purposes.

 - Determine whether the trustee, on behalf of the trust, has any voting rights or a controlling interest in the business.

 - Develop a strategy for either the continuation of the business or its winding down.

+If you are administering a Trust With Business Interests, you have many responsibilities.
+You must act quickly and carefully to ensure it is protected.
 Interested in learning more about the administration of an estate?
-We encourage you to sign up for our free newsletter today!
+We encourage you to sign up for our free newsletter or contact us today!